webDva/jekyll-now/about.md

 permalink: /about/
 ---

 My name's webdva.
-I'm a kind individual who's passionate about engineering and committed to building a world of prosperity.
+I'm a kind individual who's passionate about engineering and committed to building a future of prosperity.

 This website is my digital codex where I publicly record my technical and commercial activities.
 I publish new codex entries every Friday.